ivan-kleshnin/paqmind-mantine-contentlayer/content/blog/paqmind-is-back.md

 ## Mantine :lipstick:

-The last tool I'd like to give a special mention is [Mantine](https://mantine.dev/).
+The last tool I'd like to give a mention is [Mantine](https://mantine.dev/).
 Component libraries are probably among the most time-consuming software projects (it's never enough widgets and features).
 Some tools have progressed significantly in recent years.
 For example, [Material UI](https://mui.com/) was rewritten from JSS to Emotion and now feels much more comfortable to use.
 Some tools continued to grow steadily, like [Chakra](https://chakra-ui.com/).
-And finally there're some new players like Mantine which we selected to style this blog.
+And finally there're some new players like Mantine which was selected to style this blog.
 It's a new library developed by a single person but the quality and quantity of components is outstanding.
 Mantine is based on Emotion and therefore positions itself as a direct MUI alternative.

 MUI is very solid and mature styleguide but it's getting overused so we decided to try something fresh.
 We've made a comparison table where Mantine looked much better than Chakra: more widgets, hooks, helpers and all that for free.
-So we decided to give it a go and have no regrets so far.
+So we decided to give it a go.

-Don't be fooled – it's a very new tool and you'll have to hack around minor issues.
-But mostly visual, I'm yet to encounter a serious bug yet.
-Not recommending it for commercial products though, because there's no solid community yet.
-And we know [what happens](https://elm-lang.org/) when an otherwise great project fails at community making.
-On the flip side, Mantine's sources are among the most readable of what I seen (compare to MUI, dear) so you shouldn't have troubles if you'll need to fork them and support for some time.
+I'm going to describe my experience with Mantine in a separate article.
+On a brief spoiler note: it's similar to other component libraries in a sense that it's might be great for prototyping but feels way too rigid for a complete product.
+You'll have to write a lot of hacky code to reset unfortunate defaults and behaviors.
+The next major version, 5.0, should come up with a fully "unstyled" mode so I'll give it another go then.
+On the positive side of things are documentation and sources which are unusually clear and readable.

+For now I'm not recommending Mantine for commercial products (go check Github issues) but it's definitely a project to keep an eye on.

 ## Links :chains: